njk345/NFLPlayoffSimulator/README.md

     - manually select rest of season results and show tiebreakers / seeds
     - explain tiebreakers for given records

+- One page, start by implementing sim of season starting from date as of certain year

 ### Conda

 Activate env: `conda activate nflsim`